 Many websites, when you want to update them, require a phone call to your web designer.
 You have to work out an hourly rate, they’re going to take a few weeks to get things done, and you’re going to go back and forth several times, all the while dreading what this is doing to your budget.

 Not so with WordPress.
 With WordPress, it’s as easy as clicking a few buttons.

 You log into your WordPress site and click the Updates button on the left sidebar (under the Dashboard link).
 There, WordPress will tell you what needs to be updated.
 (Note: This only applies to self-hosted WordPress; this is done for you on managed WordPress sites.)

 You can update your plugins, theme, and even WordPress itself in a matter of seconds.
 You can install security updates and change your theme without losing a single picture or blog post.
 And it didn’t cost you 1 hour of your web designer’s time to do it.

 There are two cautions I will offer before you go clicking update buttons willy-nilly.

-Caution No. 1: While you can usually update your WordPress site that quickly and easily, there are a few times it’s not advisable.
+Caution No. 1: While you can usually update your WordPress site this quickly and easily, there are a few times it’s not advisable.
 Then, you either need to do things like have a WordPress professional do it, or follow some of the advice in this article here, using things like staging areas and sub-domains to avoid breaking your entire website.